pbsmyth/command-line/lessons.md

 ## Viewing data in the command line

 Try using `cat` to look at the data.
 You'll find it all goes by too fast to get any sense of it.
-(You can click `Control` and `C` on your keyboard to cancel the output if it's taking too long.)
+(You can click `Control` + `C` on your keyboard to cancel the output if it's taking too long.)

 Instead, let's use another tool, the `less` command, to get the data one page at a time: